 In addition to offering traditional library collections and services, the Library provides flexible social, group and individual study spaces and extensive student computing services, with access to staff expertise for a supported learning experience.

 Our strategic plan outlines our mission, vision and priorities for service delivery.
-We also report on our achievements of the year and provide a concise summary of our activities.
+We also report on the year's achievements and provide a concise summary of our activities.

 The Library conducts surveys every two years as part of its quality and planning processes.